brianphil/sde-v1.0.0/docs/PHASE_4_COMPLETE.md

 ## Summary

-Successfully enhanced the LearningCoordinator to orchestrate all world-class learning components (VFA, CFA, PFA) with comprehensive telemetry, coordinated workflows, and unified monitoring.
+Successfully enhanced the LearningCoordinator to orchestrate all sde learning components (VFA, CFA, PFA) with comprehensive telemetry, coordinated workflows, and unified monitoring.

 ---